 Welch Orthodontics is a specialty practice committed to offering our patients state of the art treatment using the latest in technology in an atmosphere of personal service.
 Dr. Welch is a specialty trained orthodontist who has attained Board Certification by the American Board of Orthodontics.
 He has been a professor, a researcher, a published author and a decorated military officer.
-He now lives and practices exclusively orthodontics in Las Vegas.
-Most insurance plans are accepted.
+He now lives and practices Orthodontics exclusively in Las Vegas.

 Choosing an orthodontist can be confusing, but with a little informed research you can feel confident the doctor you have chosen is qualified and properly trained in orthodontics.

 What is the name of the U.S. University orthodontic program?

 Was the training a full time residency?

 What was the length of the full time program?